Steve Olin

 Steven Robert Olin (October 4, 1965 – March 22, 1993) was an American right-handed pitcher in Major League Baseball who played for four seasons in the American League with the Cleveland Indians.
 Olin was a right-handed submarining relief pitcher for the Cleveland Indians from 1988 to 1992.
-Olin died in a 1993 boating accident while still an active MLB player.
+Olin died, along with teammate and fellow reliever Tim Crews, in a 1993 boating accident.

 Early life

 Steve Olin was born on October 4, 1965, in Portland, Oregon, and grew up in nearby Beaverton.
 He graduated from Beaverton High School in 1984, and was recruited by baseball coach Jack Dunn to attend Portland State University.
 Olin set a Pac-10 Conference record with 31 career complete games at Portland State between 1984 and 1987.

 Career

 In 195 career games, Olin pitched 273 innings and posted a win–loss record of 16–19, with 48 saves, 118 games finished, and a 3.10 earned run average (ERA).
 He earned his final win on September 9, 1992, against the Milwaukee Brewers.
 Olin won the game in relief when Cleveland scored two runs in the top of the ninth.